 - Some writing weaknesses transcend language.
 A highly educated person who has English as a first language may still have difficulty expressing themselves clearly in writing.
 Poor structure, long sentences and verboseness are common issues that reduce readability enormously.
 People with English as a first language, as well as those learning English as an additional language, frequently struggle with these aspects of writing.

 - Everyone makes grammatical errors and typos.
 For those whose English is not their first language, certain grammatical concepts may be more difficult to grasp (e.g. Mandarin and some Slavic languages do not have an equivalent definite or indefinite article to the English ‘the’, ‘a’ and ‘an’).
 Even people who have English as their first language make grammatical errors, and we all know how hard it is to spot typos.

 If you have a valued employee who is not reaching the required standard in written communications you have several options, regardless of whether English is their first language.

 Step 1.
 Assess team members’ training needs.
-The first step is to assess your team member’s writing and identify their weaknesses.
+The first step is to assess each team member’s writing and identify their weaknesses.
 Do their communications follow a logical structure?
 Are the sentences long and verbose?
-Do they have a tendency to over-use passive voice?
+Do they have a tendency to overuse passive voice?
 What grammatical errors do they consistently make?

 Step 2.
 Provide appropriate training.
 Some issues can be fixed quickly through a few hours of intensive, workshop-style group training.
 For those who have not learned English grammar, including how to structure sentences or use punctuation and tense correctly, a longer-term approach may be necessary.
 One-on-one help from a writing mentor can fast-track a team member’s learning as the mentor can hone in on areas of need.